neeti865/GenAI-LLMs/README.md

 1. Community response to Llama2 as an incumbent to open source models category of LLMs has been good.
 2. It is trained on diverse and extensive range of data making it much more performant and accurate in the NLP tasks
-3. It is readily availabile for fine tuning on muiltuple platforms liek HuggingFace, Ludwig
+3. It is readily availabile for fine tuning using muiltuple platforms like HuggingFace, Ludwig and on your local machine too.
+You need > 10 GB RAM and >= RTX3070 series GPU
-4. There are multiple techniques availabel for efficient fien tuning using QLora and many other techniques
+4. There are multiple techniques available for efficient fine tuning using QLora et al. (I have a notebook from one of the webinars I attended in this repo which throws light on efficient fine tuning of Llama2 locally with your own data)
 5. RAG process is also applicable to the same.

 I'd like to explore all above and more in this repo to truly tap and apply the understanding on LLMs. this may serve useful to the community to understand the capabilities and lift and shift some of it to their own problems and coming up with solutions using the combination of learnings from the notebooks in this repo.